top of page

 2016 - 2017 Master's degree at the University of Medicine and Pharmacy

-Specialization: Neonatology and obstetrics
+Specialty: Neonatology and Obstetrics

 Master's thesis: Postpartum preeclampsia, eclampsia, HELLP syndrome